Asmamorad/NLP/README.md

-# NLP
+# Natural Language Processing
-A course on NLP that includes important concepts in NLP and a set of tasks with edrees Al-Edreesi
+A course on NLP that includes important concepts in NLP and a set of tasks with Engineer edrees Al-Edreesi